 But there is even more,

-Exercise triggers the release of endorphins
+Exercise triggers the release of endorphins and serotonin

 After a long run, runners often experience this feeling of euphoria and optimism, this feeling is due to the release of endorphins in the brain.
 The feeling is named “runner’s high”, although not only runners feel it.
-After an intense workout, the brain often triggers the release of the feel-good hormone (as some people call it).
+After an intense workout, the brain often triggers the release of the feel-good hormones (as some people call it).

 Endorphin, which has a similar effect to morphine, relaxes the brain, makes thinking easier, and generally increases the way you feel about yourself.